 BGE routinely inspects its infrastructure and upgrades components when necessary to ensure the safe and reliable delivery of power.
-Beginning in early September 2020 and continuing through November 2020, BGE will perform preventative maintenance on an underground electric cable located beneath Reisterstown Road (MD 140) near McDonough Road.
-This work is part of an ongoing reliability project in the area that began earlier this year.
+Beginning in early September 2020 and continuing through November 2020, BGE will perform preventative maintenance on underground electric cable located beneath Reisterstown Road (MD 140) near Old Court Road.
+This work is part of an ongoing reliability project in the area.

 BGE's investment in its transmission line between the Lipins Corner and Naval Academy Junction substations is part of the company's ongoing commitment to providing safe, reliable delivery of energy to customers.
 Transmission lines are the backbone of the electric system and supply power to distribution lines, which deliver energy to customers' homes and businesses.